JMD1986/rails_chat_app/README.md

 # rails_chat_app

-This is the framework for a functional chat room setup.
+##This is the framework for a functional chat room setup.

+This is the backend framework.
+To see the frontend go to http://sydneyjlindsay.github.io/

+It contains pages of raw JSON values for easy information retrieval.

+##features

+*easily scalable code that makes creating new rooms as simple as typing /newroom

+*profile pages that can be accessed via profile/username

+*stats section that includes most popular rooms, number of posts, most active users, and total user posts.

+*list of users that have posted within the last four hours

+*default showing of only posts from the last five minutes